yseulthb/yseulthb.github.io/_pages/projects.md

 ### Former projects

-##### Understanding how the primate brain processes tridimensional visual information that is extracted from binocular disparities (the small differences between the eye's projections of a visual scene that underlie binocular depth perception).
+##### Understanding how the primate brain processes tridimensional visual information that is extracted from binocular disparities (the small differences between the eye's projections of a visual scene that underlie binocular depth perception) 🧠
-A neuroimaging study was conducted to determine the brain areas that respond more strongly to natural motion-in-depth (temporal processing).<br>
+A functional neuroimaging (fMRI) study was conducted to determine the brain areas that respond more strongly to natural motion-in-depth (temporal processing).<br>
+In another one, we asked whether some brain areas would be more strongly activated when the subject perceives a stimulus with some properties that are more frequent in natural visual scenes.
+We showed surfaces slanted and tilted in depth to compare the different brain responses.

 *Technical developments:* Refinement of the estimation of the hemodynamic response function for several macaque subjects.
 Development of a pipeline to increase the signal-to-noise ratio of fMRI images using a principal component analysis (PCA) approach.